Ray Gelato: Life and career

 In 2002, they played at Paul McCartney's wedding to Heather Mills.
 In a busy year they also performed for Queen Elizabeth II at The Ritz Hotel, London, and played at the home of Richard Branson.

 Gelato signed a new recording contract in 2004 and released Ray Gelato the same year.
 He also appeared on This Morning, singing his self-penned number "A Pizza You".
 Gelato also appeared at the 2004 Proms in the Park concert, alongside The Corrs and the BBC Symphony Orchestra, and later performed "It Don't Mean a Thing (If It Ain't Got That Swing)" on BBC One's Strictly Dance Fever.
 His self-penned number "Givin' Up Givin' Up" was incorporated into the soundtrack for the 2005 film The Perfect Man.
 In 2006, the band took part in one of their largest UK theatre tours to that point.

 The band were the opening act in 2011 for Robbie Williams and his Swing When You're Winning concert at London's Royal Albert Hall, and performed at Bryan Adams' birthday party the same year.
 In 2015, Gelato released Wonderful, a collection of Italian songs, with Gelato singing mostly in Italian.
 It received four stars in a review by The Daily Telegraph.

 Following George Melly's long-standing residency, Ronnie Scott's Jazz Club's Christmas seasonal slot was occupied in 2015 by Ray Gelato and the Giants.
 In 2016, Gelato and Claire Martin appeared at the Ribble Valley Jazz Festival, promoting their joint album, We've Got a World That Swings, which was released by Linn Records.
+In 2026, Gelato appeared as a contestant on the fourteenth series of The Voice UK.
+He joined Kelly Rowland's team.